 When you showcase a passion for your story and characters and can easily discuss your inspirations, themes, character arcs, story beats, and genres, you’ll impress them.

 While this point sounds obvious, you’d be surprised how many screenwriters can’t accomplish this seemingly simple step.

 People worry too much about the pitch.
 Yes, it’s good to have the ability to be able to pitch your script to Hollywood.
 But wooden and overly prepared presentations are too often forgetful.
 And you put too much pressure on yourself to offer a good performance.
 Instead, just know your script and speak with passion.

-Write the next script you’ll know like the back of your hand in five weeks with this free guide.
+Write the next script you’ll know like the back of your hand in five weeks with this guide.